Saitama Seibu Lions: Prominent golden age players

-Saitama Seibu Lions (2008–)
+Saitama Seibu Lions (2008–present)

 In order to reinforce the affiliation between the team and their home region, the Lions added the prefecture name "Saitama" to their team name in 2008.
 They were Pacific League Champions that year and went on to win the Japan Series.
 The team logo and uniforms were further modified for the 2009 season, with the team trading in their traditional light-blue colour scheme for a dark blue design similar to that employed during the Nishitetsu Lions era in the 1950s and 1960s.
 Between 2010 and 2019, the Lions made the Pacific League Climax Series 1st stage 5 times, (2010, 2011, 2012, 2013, 2017) but lost to the Chiba Lotte Marines in 2010 and 2013, the Tohoku Rakuten Golden Eagles in 2017, and to the Fukuoka SoftBank Hawks in 2011 and 2012.
 They made the Final Stage twice in back to back years in 2018 and 2019, but lost to the Hawks on both occasions.
 In 2020, the team finished in 3rd place, but was unable to make the playoffs.
 Due to the COVID-19 pandemic, the Pacific League removed the First Stage of the playoffs; only the top 2 teams in Pacific League made the playoffs, while Central League removed it entirely, instead opting to send the regular season champion (Yomiuri Giants) straight to the Japan Series.
 In 2021, the Lions finished in 6th and last place for the first time since 1979 with a 55–70–18 record.